W. T. Lopp: Alaska

+During this time, he also established a local newspaper, The Eskimo Bulletin.
+He did so with the help of fellow missionary Harrison R. Thornton, who was killed by a group of young Eskimo men shortly before the publication of the first issue in 1893.
+The newspaper, claimed to be "the only yearly newspaper in the world", was illustrated and printed by Eskimo employees as part of the broader mission of educating the local population in the English language.
+It focused almost entirely on local news, and ran sporadically until its final issue in 1902.

 Seattle, Washington

 Lopp moved his family to Seattle, Washington, USA in 1902, but continued involvement in Alaskan native education and reindeer herding for 34 more years, holding a variety of government and private industry positions.

 During his career Lopp established sixty-six schools, five hospitals and sanitation systems, and increased prosperity in the coastal villages of northern Alaska.
 Lopp died on April 10, 1939, survived by his wife Ellen and their seven surviving children.